badaa002/Multilingual-Check-worthiness-Estimation-in-Text/README.md

 **Note:** The gold labels for the task are found in the `class_label` column.

-## Output Data Format

-For both subtasks 1A and 1B across all languages (Arabic, English, and Spanish), the submission file format remains consistent.
-The expected results are a list of tweets or transcriptions with their predicted class labels.

-### File Header:

-id  class_label  run_id

-### Row Structure:

-Each row should have three TAB-separated fields:

-tweet_id or id  class_label  run_id

-**Definitions:**

-- **tweet_id or id**: Either the Tweet ID or sentence ID for the respective tweet or political debate from the test dataset.
-- **class_label**: Predicted label for the tweet.
-- **run_id**: String identifier used by participants.

-### Example:

-1235648554338791427	No  Model_1
-1235287380292235264	Yes  Model_1
-1236020820947931136	No  Model_1
-30313	No  Model_1
-...

 ## Model Training
 Transformer models, particularly XLM-RoBERTa-Large, are trained using the HuggingFace library.
 The training process involves utilizing the provided train split of the dataset.